Palestinian stone throwing: Israeli law

-According to Al Jazeera, Israel prosecutors usually ask for jail sentences of up to 3 months for rock throwing that does not cause serious injuries.
+According to Al Jazeera, Israeli prosecutors usually ask for jail sentences of up to 3 months for rock throwing that does not cause serious injuries.

 In response to the killing of Sergeant Almog Shiloni and the 2014 Alon Shvut stabbing attack, Israeli prime minister Benjamin Netanyahu convened a Security Cabinet meeting in which he announced that fines would be imposed on the parents of minors caught throwing stones.
-In November 2014, the Cabinet approved a preliminary draft of a bill that will, if passed, increase the legal penalties for stone-throwing to up to 20 years imprisonment where there is intent to cause bodily harm.
-In May 2015, a version of the bill was adopted by the Cabinet that would allow also for a 10-year sentence without a requirement to prove the accused harboured an intention to harm.
+In November 2014, the Cabinet approved a preliminary draft of a bill that would, if passed, increase the legal penalties for stone throwing to up to 20 years imprisonment where there is intent to cause bodily harm.
+In May 2015, a version of the bill was adopted by the Cabinet that would also allow for a 10-year sentence without a requirement to prove the accused harboured an intention to harm.
 The approved amendment was proposed by Ayelet Shaked.'Israel advances bill increasing stone-throwers' sentences', Ma'an News Agency 1 June 2015: 'The new version would enable 10 years imprisonment for "throwing stones or other objects at travelling vehicles in a manner that could endanger the passenger's safety" or harm the vehicle, the bill read.'

-In November 2014, an Israeli court decided, for the first time, not to release a minor who was awaiting trial for stone-throwing due to an upsurge in stone-throwing in the Isawiya neighborhood in Jerusalem, where the 15-year-old lived.
+In November 2014, an Israeli court decided, for the first time, not to release a minor who was awaiting trial for stone throwing due to an upsurge in stone throwing in the Isawiya neighborhood in Jerusalem, where the 15-year-old lived.
 In response to the rise in stone-throwing incidents the Israeli military redefined the practice as a felony, a judgement backed by a High Court ruling.
 In cases where accidents or casualties result, the house of the youth's parents is demolished.